The best time to plant a tree was 20 years ago.

 A short-term option, but be careful

 If you don’t want to get a personal loan, another option could be to open a new credit card with a 0% introductory interest rate and transferring your balance.
 Be extremely wary with these options and make sure to read the fine print.
 There can be other fees that are not readily apparent and could offset any difference in interest rate.
 Consider the total cost of the option compared to the total cost for paying off your debt without a transfer or personal loan.
 Also, be realistic with yourself: can you really pay off the full balance before the introductory rate runs out?
+Find out with a monthly loan payment calculator.

 You have to be certain.